rodriada000/SessionMapSwitcher/README.md

 ![](https://github.com/rodriada000/SessionMapSwitcher/blob/master/docs/images/app_screenshot.png?raw=true "App Screenshot")

 ### Features
-* Map Switcher can automatically unpack your Session game for you so you can play custom modded maps and have custom textures within minutes.
+* Map Switcher can download the required patch (thanks to dga711) for Session to play custom modded maps and have custom textures within minutes.
 * Easily load custom maps and switch between maps in-game without having to restart the game everytime you want to play a new map.
 * Import custom maps from the online community using the `Import Map > From Online ...` feature.
 * Easily replace textures with custom ones.
 Map Switcher will automatically find the correct texture files to replace for you.